xfiveco/chisel-recipes/shortcodes/README.md

 }
 ```

-Finally, let's instantiate the Testimonial class in the `functions.php`:
+Finally, let's instantiate the Testimonial class in the `[your-theme]/functions.php`:

 ```php
 if ( \Chisel\Helpers::isTimberActivated() ) {